mkelp/mkelp.github.io/publications.md

 ## Submitted and Under Review

 **Kelp, M.**, M. Burke, M. Qiu, I. Higuera-Mendieta, T. Liu, and N. Diffenbaugh.
 Efficacy of Recent Prescribed Burning and Land Management on Wildfire Burn Severity and Smoke Emissions in the Western United States.
-(Submitted to *PNAS*)
+(In review at *PNAS*)

 Qiu, M., **M. Kelp**, S. Heft-Neal, X. Jin, C.F.
 Gould, D.Q.
 Tong, and M. Burke.
 Evaluating Estimation Methods for Wildfire Smoke and their Implications for Assessing Health Effects.
 (In review at *Environ.
 Sci.
 Technol.*)